0xsimka/per/express_relay/README.md

 Integration tests of the entire end-to-end system (Express Relay, Opportunity Adapter, lending protocol) can be found in `express_relay/tests/express_relay.ts`.
 These include setup and liquidation of a Kamino protocol obligation, to simulate a Kamino integration with Express Relay.
 The repo also includes a submodule, for which you will need access to the external Kamino repo.

+Note that you may first have to `anchor build` and then `anchor deploy` with `solana-test-validator --reset` and ensure that the Typescript IDLs all have the correct program address.
+This was a bug I encountered, and while I'm not sure why the address field was sometimes empty, these steps address it for now.

 To run the integration tests, first open a local validator manually with `solana-test-validator $(./test-validator-params-kamino.sh)`.
 You may need to permission the bash file first with `chmod +x test-validator-params-kamino.sh`.
 Then run `anchor run test`.
 The `anchor run test` command is set in `Anchor.toml` and contains a few CLI args that you can vary.
 These CLI args are:

 - `log-level`: options, in increasing order of pruning of logged messages, are `debug` (helpful if you want to see some details on transaction size breakdown), `log` (just see overall transaction sizes), `warn`, `error`, `none`